 Our program offers outstanding clinical and research training in all areas of internal medicine.
 Through diverse and complementary experiences at our major teaching hospitals, and with the guidance and supervision of a strong medical school faculty, house officers attain skills in all aspects of patient care.
 They may choose among a wide variety of electives, developing areas of special concentration or enrichment throughout their training.

 We offer both a three-year categorical program in Internal Medicine and a Preliminary Program.
-Residents may also opt for special programs such as the Primary Care Track, Internal Medicine-Preventive Medicine Combined Program, or the ABIM Research Track.
+Residents may also opt for special programs such as the Primary Care Track, four-year Internal Medicine-Preventive Medicine Combined Program, or the ABIM Research Track.
 Although categorical and preliminary interns work side by side, preliminary interns have options for electives not available to categorical trainees until their second and third years.
-It is assumed that all three-year trainees who successfully complete their internships will stay on for the second and third years.

 The intense inpatient and outpatient clinical teaching opportunities offered at BMC, affiliated community health centers and the VA remain the cornerstone of teaching and learning for our residents.
 In addition, we have a variety of formal teaching activities designed to enhance the learning that occurs during clinical rotations.
 These include: daily morning reports, daily noon conferences, monthly morbidity & mortality rounds, weekly department grand rounds, weekly clinical reasoning conferences, physical diagnosis rounds and “boot camps” in EBM, patient safety and physician-patient communication during the ambulatory weeks.
 Educational methods vary from short to long case discussions, interactive seminars, bedside rounds and didactic lectures.